The ideal-valued index of fibrations with total space a $G_{2}$ flag manifold: Calculations of Fadell-Husseini Index.

 \subsection{Dold's argument}

-In \cite{dold1988parametrized} Dold presented a very useful tool to deduce some differentials of the Serre spectral sequence associated to a particular kind of fiber bundles.
+In order to compute the Fadell-Husseini index of some of the fibrations exposed in section \ref{sec: G2 Flag Manifolds}, we present a result of Albrecht Dold \cite{dold1988parametrized} which allow us to deduce some differentials of the Serre spectral sequence associated to a particular kind of fiber bundles.
 Let us start with the general argument.

 Let $ E \xrightarrow{\pi} B \xleftarrow{\pi'} E' $ be vector bundles of fiber-dimension $n,m$ over the same paracompact space $B$, and let $\Map{f}{S(E)}{E'}$ be an odd map ($f(-x) = -f(x)$), where $S(E)$ is the total space of the sphere bundle associated to $\pi$, such that